pradeep-isawasan/academic-kickstart/content/post/tidymodels.md

 ```

 ## Use your final model
 If you want to use your model to predict new data, you need to use the fit() function on your workflow and the dataset that you want to fit the final model.
-Remember: training datset + testing dataset.
+Remember: training dataset + testing dataset.
 ```{r}
 final_knnmodel <- fit(knn_workflow, iris)
 ```